 - dark chocolate: I used 70 % dark chocolate from Cacao Barry.
 This is a semi-sweet chocolate verging on bittersweet.
 If you don't have access to this brand of chocolate, feel free to use a Lindt dark chocolate bar or any high-quality chocolate with at least 50 % cocoa content.
 If you are unsure, read about the different types of chocolate for baking.

 - cocoa powder: I used a Cacao Barry brand cocoa powder called Extra Brute.
-It is a Dutch-processed cocoa powder.
-You can replace it with any brand of Dutch-processed cocoa powder.
-I don't recommend a natural cocoa powder because the flavour will be weak.
+It is a Dutch-processed cocoa powder that is a dark colour with a reddish tint and higher in fat.
+You can replace it with any brand of Dutch-processed cocoa powder, but a lower-fat cocoa powder will have an impact on the texture of the brownies.

 When you make brownies with chocolate, ideally you should use the best chocolate for baking you can get, specifically dark chocolate that has a deep, dark flavour and that isn't overly sweet.